kablamo/mvp.kablamo.org/page/basics/references/index.markdown

 You will need to understand references.
-However its also <i>the most frustrating</i> and time consuming part of learning Perl for everyone.
+However it's also <i>the most frustrating</i> and time consuming part of learning Perl for everyone.
 If you can master this you will be able to read and write Perl code.  <i>Be sure to read the section "Key Things to Remember" at the bottom! </i>